Get 20% Discount today

 Sustainability and your period products

 For many, sustainability is an important factor in choosing period products.
-Traditional disposable products like tampons and pads do contribute waste, with billions of these items ending up in landfills each year.
+Traditional disposable options, like tampons and pads, do contribute waste, with billions of these items ending up in landfills each year.
 If personal sustainability is a priority for you, there are more sustainable options available to help reduce your environmental footprint.

 Menstrual cups and discs, for example, are reusable and can last for several years with proper care.
 Period underwear, which can be washed and reused, reduces the need for disposable products.
-If you prefer tampons and pads but want to reduce your waste, you can opt for a reusable applicator made from silicon or biodegradable pad options.
+If you prefer tampons and pads but want to reduce your waste, you can opt for a reusable applicator made from silicon, applicator-less tampons, or biodegradable or reusable pad options.

 As anyone who menstruates will tell you, it isn’t easy.
 When you land on an option that works for you, no one has the right to shame you for that choice.
 Choosing a product is personal and depends on your comfort with insertion, lifestyle, and health considerations.
 Whether you prefer the familiarity of tampons and pads, the eco-friendliness of menstrual cups and discs, or the convenience of period underwear, there’s an option out there for you.
 For more guidance on reproductive and sexual health, Hey Jane is here to support you.